 Step by Step Together Groups (term time only) located in Children's Centres in the City.
 Participating children's centres are listed in the document below.

 The focus of the groups is based on the children having fun.
-Specialist toys and play activities are available for children at all stages and ages of development from 0 to 4 years.
+Specialist toys and play activities are available for children of all stages and ages of development 0 – 4 years.

 Related pages and services

 - Communication Interaction Team

 - Plymouth Advisory Team for Sensory Support (PATSS)